 NOTE: Wahoo is US-based.
 Elite is Italy-based.

-According to Elite, Rizer’s price should go down if the shipping prices fall.
+According to Elite, Rizer’s price should decrease if shipping prices fall.

 Summary